cirqatha/VPython-Particle-Sim/README.md

 A browser tab will open automatically with the 3D simulation.

+It'll show you the time it will take in vs code terminal, if its too big, it'll simply take more time eg. 10000 particle calculation took 1213 seconds

 ## Controls
 Use your mouse to rotate, zoom, and pan the 3D view in the browser window.